antzm/data-science/excel-intro.md

 ## File format

-Saving an Excel file to .xlsx (default format) will save the complete Excel sheets, which have a size of 1048576 * 16384 but if an Excel file is saved to the old format .xls then the Excell sheets will be saved with a size of 65536 * 256 and any data outside of this range will not be saved.
+Saving an Excel file to .xlsx (default format) will save the complete Excel sheets, which have a size of 1048576 * 16384 cells but if an Excel file is saved to the old format .xls then the Excell sheets will be saved with a size of 65536 * 256 cells and any data outside of this range will not be saved (there will be though a warning about this).